Skip to main content

 Ethical Decision-Making

-Healthcare managers lead their organizations according to their moral compass.
-Managers in healthcare make policy decisions that affect everyone in healthcare, from other administrators to patients.
-So, healthcare managers need to make decisions ethically.
+Healthcare managers lead their organizations according to their moral compasses.
+Managers in healthcare make policy decisions that affect everyone in health care, from other administrators to patients.
+Therefore, healthcare managers need to make decisions ethically.

-• An understanding of the social determinants of health (including housing insecurity, nutrition, racism and other forms of oppression, etc.)
+• An understanding of the social determinants of health (including housing insecurity, nutrition, racism, and other forms of oppression)

 • The ability to apply an equity lens